Optimal Coding Functions for Pairwise Message Sharing on Finite-Field Multi-Way Relay Channels: The Construction of Optimal Coding Functions for Pairwise Message Sharing

-Although swapping the elements for one user may affect the simplified columns for other users, in each swap, we always increase the number of simplified columns with two identical elements, i.e., ${\alpha \brack \alpha}$.
-As there are only a finite number of columns, the algorithm will always terminate after at most $k^\Sigma_1$ cycles of the {\bfseries foreach} loop.
+Although swapping the symbols for one user may affect the simplified columns for other users, in each swap, we always increase the number of simplified columns with two identical symbols, i.e., ${\alpha \brack \alpha}$.
+As there are only a finite number of columns, the algorithm will always terminate after at most $\ell^\Sigma_1$ cycles of the \textbf{foreach} loop.

-We will now show that when the algorithm ends, user $a \in \{2,3,\dotsc, L\}$ can decode the messages on row $a$, denoted by $\boldsymbol{W}_\Lambda$ (consisting of $A'$ symbols).
-We treat ${\alpha \brack \alpha}$ as ${\alpha \brack }$ because only one copy of the same symbol is transmitted to the relay.
-When we swap the elements for each user in the algorithm, we always swap the top elements, i.e., symbols in the same row---the bottom elements may be from different rows.
+We will now show that when the algorithm ends, user $a$ can decode the messages on row $a$, i.e., $W_\Lambda$.
+We treat ${\alpha \brack \alpha}$ as ${\alpha \brack }$ because only one copy of the same symbol is added to get $V_\Theta'$.
+When we swap the symbols for each user in the algorithm, we always swap the top symbols, i.e., symbols in the same row---the bottom symbols may be from different rows.
+Hence, the properties of $\boldsymbol{f}$ derived in Section~\ref{section:properties} remain true.